verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr/README.md

 }
 ```

-🏁 Run `yarn start` and `yarn dev:wds` and open Chrome on `http://localhost:8000`.
+🏁 Run `yarn start` and `yarn dev:wds` and hit `http://localhost:8000`.
 You should see "Hello React!".

 Now try changing the text in `src/client/app.jsx` to something else.
 Webpack Dev Server should reload the page automatically, which is pretty neat, but we are going to make it even better.